Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Detailed System Design

 At the end of state update in \emph{DO-RL}, the current collected data values $V'_{n,s}$, the predicted values $\hat{V}_{n,s}$ and the target $\mathcal{R}$ are shared with each agent via the top-down interactions within the tree communication structure.
 This information will be stored and later sampled for multi-agent reinforcement learning.

-\subsection{Multi-agent Reinforcement Learning}
+\subsection{Multi-agent reinforcement learning}

-Our approach provides a generalized model for multi-agent reinforcement learning by adopting the framework of centralized training and decentralized execution, as shown in Fig.\ref{fig:drl}.
-During execution, each agent obtains a local aggregated observation comprising both private and public information.
-Apart from their own private data such as locations, battery levels, and selected plans, this observation contains aggregated plans shared via the tree communication model (shown in Fig.~\ref{fig:tree_structure}).
+Our approach \emph{DO-RL} provides a generalized model for multi-agent reinforcement learning by adopting the framework of centralized training and decentralized execution, as shown in Fig.\ref{fig:drl}.
+During execution, each agent obtains a local aggregated observation comprising public information.
+Apart from their own private data such as locations, battery levels, and selected plans, this observation contains aggregated plans shared via the tree communication topology (shown in Fig.~\ref{fig:tree_structure}).
 The training part is built based on an actor-critic model.
 The actors allow drones to work independently and choose actions based on their observations and policies, allowing for parallel data collection and processing.
 The critic, however, evaluates the actions of drones and guide them toward collectively optimal decisions.
 In addition, \emph{DO-RL} employs Proximal Policy Optimization (PPO) to prevent detrimental updates and improving the stability of the learning process~\cite{yi2022automated}.
+Algorithm~\ref{algorithm1} illustrates the overall training process of \emph{DO-RL}.

 The process of training primarily involves the following steps: Firstly, each agent takes an action for a flying direction based on the aggregated observation $\textbf{o}^u_t$ shared via coordination as well as the reward $\textbf{r}^u_t$.
 Once all actions are determined, drones select their plans and transition to a new state.
 Subsequently, the buffer, a data storage structure used for experience replay, stores all transitions of each agent $(\textbf{o}^u_t, \textbf{a}^u_t, \textbf{r}^u_t, \textbf{o}^u_{t+1})$.
 Several groups of transitions $(\textbf{o}^u_k, \textbf{a}^u_k, \textbf{r}^u_k, \textbf{o}^u_{k+1})$ are sampled randomly ($H$ groups of transitions) for updating the parameters of both the critic and actor networks.
 The algorithm is typically an extension of the actor-critic policy gradient approach, employing two deep neural networks for each agent: a critic network $Q(\cdot)$ and an actor network $\pi(\cdot)$.
-The critic network estimates the reward associated with a transition using Bellman equation, and its parameter $\theta^Q$ is then updated by minimizing a loss function $L(\theta^Q)$:
+The critic network estimates the reward associated with a transition using Bellman equation, and its parameter $\theta^Q$ is then updated by minimizing a critic loss function $L(\theta^Q)$: